-When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
-The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
+As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
+The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
 So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-We note that for Aperam the TSR over the last 5 years was 60%, which is better than the share price return mentioned above.
-This is largely a result of its dividend payments!
+We note that for Aperam the TSR over the last 3 years was -38%, which is better than the share price return mentioned above.
+The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective

-Investors in Aperam had a tough year, with a total loss of 29% (including dividends), against a market gain of about 9.1%.
+Investors in Aperam had a tough year, with a total loss of 30% (including dividends) , against a market gain of about 11%.
 However, keep in mind that even the best stocks will sometimes underperform the market over a twelve month period.
-On the bright side, long term shareholders have made money, with a gain of 9.8% per year over half a decade.
+Longer term investors wouldn't be so upset, since they would have made 4.5%, each year, over five years.
 If the fundamental data continues to indicate long term sustainable growth, the current sell-off could be an opportunity worth considering.
 Keeping this in mind, a solid next step might be to take a look at Aperam's dividend track record.
 This free interactive graph is a great place to start.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on NL exchanges.